Working with POT files in Loco Translate

 If you find strings in the template that aren't on your site (or vice versa) then report this is a bug to the author.

-Should I sync my translations to the template?
+Should I sync my translations with the template?

 If a template is provided - and you trust it - then yes.